madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 So indeed, by taking $A$ large enough, we can reduce the contribution of the tail to the final integrals as much as we wish, and this bound is independent of $n$.
 From now on, we consider $A$ as fixed and large.

-## The Ingeral To The Left
+## The Integral To The Left

-We suspect the sequence of left ingetrals limits to zero:
+We suspect the sequence of left integrals limits to zero:

 $$ \lim_{n \rightarrow \infty} \int_0^1 I_n(x) dx =^{?} 0 $$

-Here's a zoomed in plot of this reigon to make this believable:
+Here's a zoomed in plot of this region to make this believable:

 ![Wedge Bound]({{ site.url }}/img/lwl-integrand-sequence-left.png){: .center-img}